bitovi/academy/src/typescript/2-ide-support.md

 ## IDEs

 Integrated Development Environments have come a long way in supporting modern web development.
-With little to no configuration they offer built-in debugging, Git integration, command line useage, and robust packages for additional addons.
+With little to no configuration IDEs offer built-in debugging, Git integration, command line usage, and robust packages for additional add-ons.

 ### Visual Studio Code